Class Overview

 This class draws on all prior classes in both ACCTG 522 and ACCTG 522.
 In particular, it reinforces the planning elements covered in ACCTG 522, where students learned how to structure audit plans, as well as the ETL concepts from ACCTG 522.
 The proposal meetings allow students to consolidate their learning from both courses and apply those concepts to their final project.
 The meetings also give students a chance to think critically about how the skills and techniques developed in earlier classes are directly relevant to executing their final project.

-2. Teams will have submitted their memo no later than 8:30AM.
+- Teams will have submitted their memo to canvas.